-The information contained in the Fed report, known as the beige book, will be used when the central bank next meets on March 17-18.
-Economists expect the Fed will not start raising interest rates until June or later.
+The information included in the report, known as the beige book, will be used by Fed policymakers when they next meet on April 28-29.